merenlab/anvio/anvio/docs/artifacts/kegg-metabolism.md

 | M00003 | Gluconeogenesis, oxaloacetate => fructose-6P | Pathway modules | Carbohydrate metabolism | Central carbohydrate metabolism | 0.88 | 0.00 | 1.00 | 0.75 | 1.00 | 0.88 |
 |(...) | (...) | (...) | (...) | (...) | (...) | (...) |

-The module completeness matrix files will have the suffix `completeness-MATRIX.txt`.
+The module/step completeness matrix files will have the suffix `completeness-MATRIX.txt`.

 Module presence/absence matrix files will have the suffix `presence-MATRIX.txt`.
 In these files, each cell of the matrix will have either a 1.0 or a 0.0.
 A 1.0 indicates that the module has a completeness score above the module completeness threshold in that sample, while a 0.0 indicates that the module's completeness score is not above the threshold.

-Finally, KO hit matrix files will have the suffix `enzyme_hits-MATRIX.txt`.
+Enzyme hit matrix files will have the suffix `enzyme_hits-MATRIX.txt`.
 Each row of the matrix will be an enzyme, and each column will be an input sample.
 Cells in this matrix will contain an integer value, representing the number of times the enzyme was annotated in that sample.
 (Note: you will also add metadata to this matrix type when you use the `--include-metadata` flag).

+Copy number matrices will have the suffix `copy_number-MATRIX.txt`.
+In these files, each cell of the matrix will be an integer representing the number of copies of a module or top-level step in a given sample.